BigPolarBear1/factorization/README.md

 Update: Ok I'm done uploading for now.
 It's obvious now.
 If 1*x^2-N produces a parabola when iterating x, then zx^2-N produces a shifted parabola.
 And polarbearalg_v44 shows how that can be made to work.
 Dude... people are so fucking screwed.
 I know exactly what this implies.
 I don't need NFS when I have this lol.

+Update: Alright another day.
+Lets get some work done.
+Goal for today is to implement into my SIQS variant the use of quadratic coefficients in the shape of zx^2-N like polarbearalg_v44.py does